bendr/bender/spec/data-model.md

 represent prototype to component relationships, constitutes a *forest*.
 A component that has a prototype *derives* from that prototype.

+Additional resources may be linked to a component.

+The properties of a component are *name* and *value* pairs that can parametrize the rendering and behavior of the component.

-The view of a component describes how it is rendered.
+The view of a component, along with its content views, describe how the component is rendered.
+The actual rendering of the component will depend on its own view, as well as the view of its prototype (if any.)
 Despite the name “view,” the rendering of a component is not necessarily visual (this could be audio, or simply contain data in memory with no representation of any kind.)

-The properties of a component are *name* and *value* pairs that can parametrize the rendering and behavior of the component.

 The watches of a component are *inputs* and *outputs* pairs that define the behavior of a component with regards to the values of properties and the